Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

-As of July 2025, same day emergency funding sources most borrowers overlook include employer payroll advances, credit union payday alternative loans (PALs) capped at 28% APR, LIHEAP utility assistance, and earned wage access apps that release funds in under 60 minutes.
+Same day emergency funding sources most borrowers overlook include employer payroll advances, credit union payday alternative loans (PALs) capped at 28% APR, LIHEAP utility assistance, and earned wage access apps that release funds in under 60 minutes.
 These options cost far less than traditional payday loans, which average 400% APR nationwide.

 Are Employer Payroll Advances a Real Same Day Emergency Funding Option?